Ecology / Land Stewardship

 We are not trained ecologists; however, we do what we can to honor the ecology of Kinstone by observing and interacting with the various “eco-neighborhoods” in our overall ecosystem with a caring and thoughtful approach.
 We have prairie, woodland, pond, barnyard, food forest, garden, and other eco-neighborhoods.
 Each one is its own ecosystem within the larger Kinstone Ecosystem and each supports many organisms such as plants, fungi, birds, animals, insects, spiders, amphibians, reptiles, fish, humans and more.

 Biota.
 Biota means all the life that exists of any kind – including all flora and fauna.
 Kinstone is home to rich and abundant biota such as plants, fungi, birds, animals, insects, spiders, amphibians, reptiles, fish, humans and more that we cannot see without a microscope or other device.
 Even more organisms that do not live here on a regular basis pass through Kinstone in a seasonal or other manner.
 Very many creatures find sustenance and a life-giving environment here.
 Photographic documentation of these creatures is fun and helps with identification.
+As we add galleries of photos to this website, we will include photos of biota seen here at Kinstone.
+If you are blessed to have photos of biota at Kinstone from your visit, please feel free to share them with us by sending your image file to us via email along with some information about the photos such as who, what, when, where… Thanks!

 We intend to provide more information here about the flora and fauna at Kinstone soon.
 Check back for more!